 – Matthew Stanton, Chief Development Officer of WellBiz Brands, Inc.

 3. Most Health & Fitness Brands Are Less Expensive Than Some Other Franchises Concepts

 Compared to other franchise concepts, most health and fitness brands are generally less expensive, especially if you don’t consider the big-box gym type.

-“Regardless if a fitness center is owned by a private-equity company or a traditional franchisor, it can be a popular and attractive option for entrepreneur.
+“Regardless if a fitness center is owned by a private-equity company or a traditional franchisor, it can be a popular and attractive option for the entrepreneur.
 To start with, most health and fitness brands are less expensive than some other franchises concepts, such as a restaurant or hotel.
-Investment in small, boutique fitness centers specializing in one type of a workout may start at $100,000.
+Investment in small, boutique fitness centers specializing in one type of workout may start at $100,000.
 The range of investments in the fitness space still remains considerably less than other franchise options, and because of that, they seem to be in high demand.”

 – Rick Bisio, Franchise Coach of The Educated Franchisee

 4. The Ability to Influence People to Get Healthy

 By starting a fitness franchise, you are actually providing people with a platform to get fit and healthy.
 This can have a positive impact to the community in general.